Guatemala national football team: 2022 World Cup

-Between 2018–2022, Guatemala had mixed results in their international meetings, losing 0–3 to intracontinental neighbors, Mexico, and 0–2 to Panama.
+Between 2018 and 2022, Guatemala had mixed results in their international meetings, losing 0–3 to intracontinental neighbors, Mexico, and 0–2 to Panama.
 However, they did beat Saint Vincent and the Grenadines, French Guiana, and El Salvador by large margins, those being 10–0, 2–0, and 4–0 respectively.

 Before qualification, they had lost twice, drawn once and won only 3 of 6 matches in early 2020 before 2022 World Cup qualification.

 Guatemala did not advance beyond qualification for the 2022 FIFA World Cup.
 Guatemala won 1–0 against Cuba with a goal from Luis Martinez in the 60th minute.
 They then won 0–3 against British Virgin Islands.
 Guatemala then scored 10 goals by 10 different players against Saint Vincent and the Grenadines.
 They drew 0–0 against Curaçao, leading to Curaçao and Guatemala being drawn with 10 points each in the table, and Curaçao went on to the next round of qualification due to having more goals scored, thus eliminating Guatemala from further eliminatory matches in qualification.